gsct123/RunwayRedeclaration/README.md

 1. Open a terminal or command prompt and type `java -version` to check if Java is installed on your computer.
 If Java is not installed, please install it before proceeding.

-2. Navigate to the folder containing the `RunwayRedeclaration.jar` file.
+2. Download and decompress the zip file, navigate to the folder containing the `RunwayRedeclaration.jar` file. (it is in the src folder)

 3. Type the following command to run the application: